MarcoPolo/marcopolo.github.io/_posts/2019-02-21-the-craftsman-sennet.md

 book.
 The myths highlight the paradox in craft and society.
 Hephaestus was a skilled craftsman but an ugly person (born with a club foot).
 Pandora, a beautiful goddess with a box of ugly and evil things.
 The myths are the original prototype of society's fears and beliefs on crafts.
-Frakenstein is a more modern version of Pandora's box.
+Frankenstein is a more modern version of Pandora's box.
 Parts of the movie _Jiro Dreams of Sushi_ is our modern _Hymn to Hephaestus_.

-  I think the book is unbeliably fascinating in so many ways.
+  I think the book is unbelievably fascinating in so many ways.
 It reminds me of when I heard _Marian Hill_ for the first time.
 I didn't even realize music could sound that way.
 I was so happy to have discovered a whole new facet of life that I didn't even know existed.
 The book is the same way.
 Every chapter introduces